Distributed Neural Representation for Reactive in situ Visualization: and Ascent Integration

-We have developed a specialized construct called the \textit{neural volume} object in DIVA, which encapsulates volume fields.
-Creating a \textit{neural volume} object initiates the training of a DNR in PyTorch, which continues until the user-defined accuracy criterion (such as a PSNR target) is reached.
-Once the training concludes, access to the original volume field is revoked, and the learned neural network parameters are cached in system RAM for efficient storage and retrieval.
+We developed a specialized reactive constructor in \diva to encapsulate normal volume fields and create DVNR models.
+This process kick-starts the DNR training in C++ or PyTorch, which continues until the user-defined stopping criteria are met.
+After training concludes, access to the original volume field is revoked, and the trained neural network is transferred and stored in system RAM for future use.

-Notably, the \textit{neural volume} object is implemented as a \textit{pure global} entity in DIVA, which means that it is referentially transparent.
-However, the instantiation of the object may necessitate data synchronization across multiple parallel ranks.
-This attribute enables DIVA to streamline the workflow by avoiding the construction of a DNR if it is not ultimately accessed by any trigger actions on any ranks.
-If a DNR is generated, DIVA automatically synchronizes the metadata and training process to ensure accuracy.

-\lstinputlisting[float=t!,caption={The DIVA workflow for creating a temporal window and applying volume rendering to the window when triggered. },label={fig:code-window}]{figures/window.txt}

-DIVA is implemented in C++.
-To facilitate seamless integration with PyTorch, we leverage the pybind11 library~\cite{pybind11} to create bindings between C++ and Python.
-Specifically, we maintain an embedded Python interpreter inside C++, which is initialized at the start of the simulation.
-Using the Python interpreter, we construct DNR models and execute DNR training scripts.
-It is worth noting that the Python-side models and scripts are unaware of distributed data parallelism.
-Instead, all synchronization and data communication operations are handled on the C++ side through DIVA.
-This approach allows us to leverage PyTorch's powerful machine learning capabilities while still maintaining the efficiency and scalability of our DIVA codebase.

-To prevent data duplication, we utilize zero-copy numpy array views for passing volume data to Python scripts.
-To optimize memory usage during training, we generate training data samples on-demand using a custom volume sampler that supports backends for scalar and vector fields, as well as all volume mesh types used in Ascent.
-For uniform and rectilinear meshes, we provide a native data sampler that generates samples directly on the GPUs.
-In the case of more complex unstructured meshes, we implement data sampling using VTKm~\cite{VTKm}, which currently necessitates multiple data transfers between the CPU and the GPU for each training step due to the absence of a direct GPU API.
-To solve this inefficiency, we offer the option of resampling unstructured meshes into a uniform mesh.
-The optimization of our VTKm-based data samplers is left as future work.